-It is always a rare treat when we meet a Stags Leap based producer or winery as relative to the total amount of time we spend on The Napa Wine Project, we spend so little time in Stag’s Leap.
-The reason for this is there are very few producers and wineries in the region; there are only 16 members of the Stags Leap District Winegrowers Association.
-Furthermore its not an appellation that has seen an influx of new producers in the last 10-15 years like many of Napa’s appellations.
-The vineyards in this appellation are also fairly well established.
+It is always a rare treat when we meet a Stags Leap based producer or winery as relative to the total amount of time we spend on the Napa Wine Project, the proportion of time we spent in the Stags Leap District is quite small.
+The reason for this is there are very few producers and wineries in the region; as of our latest update to this review, only 16 producers are members of the Stags Leap District Winegrowers Association.
+Furthermore its not an appellation that has seen an influx of new producers in the last 10-15 years like many of the sub appellations in Napa Valley.
+Vineyards in this appellation are fairly well established.

-The Sauvignon Blanc has already earned quite a following.
+The Malk Family Vineyards Sauvignon Blanc has already earned quite a following.
 In its first year only 100 cases were produced and somehow Robert Parker was able to taste it.
 He wrote a glowing review in Business Week saying Malk’s Sauvignon Blanc and Araujo Estate’s were some of the best wine from this variety coming from Napa.
 The original vintage was from a small vineyard in an appellation not known for its Sauvignon Blanc – Mt.
 Veeder.
 Needless to say this wine sold out rather quickly.
 The vineyard source has since changed – it is now from a small vineyard in the Oak Knoll district.

-The 2010 while being a very young wine at the time of our tasting was already very well balanced.
+The 2010 Malk Family Vineyards Sauvignon Blanc, while being a very young wine at the time of our tasting was already very well balanced.
 The nose is rather complex and layered.
-White peach and certainly pineapple form the bouquet and as it evolves aromas of browned sugar and honeysuckle come forth.
-The palate is clean and as the finish lingers some mineralities as well as notes of Meyer lemon show.
+White peach and notes of pineapple round out the bouquet; as it evolves shows additional aromas of browned sugar and honeysuckle.
+The palate is clean and some mineralities as well as notes of Meyer lemon linger on the supple finish.
 This wine was fermented and aged in neutral oak barrels.

-If not the smallest single vineyard in the Stags Leap Appellation, Malk Vineyard is certainly one of the smallest.
+If not the smallest single vineyard in the Stags Leap District, Malk Vineyard is certainly one of the smallest.
 This 2-acre vineyard was recently replanted and it will be several years before it will start producing again.
 For the next few years, Brian has located fruit from several blocks in a premium vineyard located just north of his own vineyard and will continue to make wine under the Malk label until his own vineyard is back in production.